What is HPV?

 Yes!
 You only need one dose of the HPV vaccine to get protected against HPV.
 The injection may sound sore but it’s just a little nip in the upper arm.

 Once I’ve got the jab, is that me covered?

 The HPV vaccination protects against most types of HPV, but not all of them.
-If you have a cervix you will still need regular cervical screening tests once you turn 25.
-You should get a letter from your GP surgery when you're due to get a test.
+If you have a cervix you will still need regular cervical screening (smear) tests once you turn 25.
+You should get a letter from NHS Scotland when you’re due to get a test.